Mvvti/SortBox-/README.md

-# Folder Sorter
+# SortBox

-Folder Sorter is a Windows 11 desktop app that automatically organizes files from your `Downloads` folder into category subfolders (Images, Documents, Video, Music, Archives, Programs, Code, and more).
+SortBox is a Windows 11 desktop app that automatically organizes files from your `Downloads` folder into category subfolders (Images, Documents, Video, Music, Archives, Programs, Code, and more).

 It includes:
 - a modern GUI built with `customtkinter`